Jsoto22/value-noise-js/README.md

 ### Passing a chunk-size value

 The `ValueNoise` constructor accepts an optional `length` number as the second param value.
-Leave the `seed` param as `null` if not needed.
+Leave the `seed` param as `undefined` if not needed.

 > [!NOTE]
 > `length` dictates the size of the permutation table generated(`length ^ 2`).
 Values are eventually looped to save on memory allocation.